ember-learn/ember-simple-leaflet-maps/README.md

 ember-simple-leaflet-maps
 ==============================================================================

+This addon was used for teaching older versions of Ember (before v3.14), and is deprecated.
+This means it will no longer accept PRs and updates, however you can still install this addon from npm if you are learning older versions of Ember.

+To view the current supported official Ember tutorial, visit https://guides.emberjs.com/release/tutorial/part-1/.

 This addon is used as part of the
 [Super Rentals Tutorial](https://guides.emberjs.com/release/tutorial/ember-cli/)
 for Ember.js.
 You can find the sample app for the tutorial